What is crowdfunding science?

 What is the difference between flexible funding and all or nothing funding?

 We host two types of campaigns on Crowd.Science.
 Flexible funding means that all funds are raised are collected provided that enough funds are raised for the scientists to honour the perks and also do at least part of the experiment that they were fundraising for.
 We allow this option as we recognise that often even a small amount of funding is useful to scientists and it can be hard to predict what is a realistic goal.
+Before we process funds on a campaign that has not reached the initial goal, we ask the backers if they are still happy to support.
 During our early days a few projects went for goals that were too high but still managed to raise several thousand.
 The funds were not collected and we felt that this was a shame as the money raised was significant enough to be useful.

 The other option we offer is all or nothing funding.
 This is for campaigns that really do need to raise the amount specified to do the project and if they do not reach the goal they cannot do the project or even a part of it.
 For all or nothing campaigns all funds are refunded to backers and no perks are processed.